datastaxdevs/workshop-streaming-game/README.md

 on your Astra Streaming "Connect" tab:

 - `SERVICE_URL`: it looks like `pulsar+ssl://pulsar-aws-useast2.streaming.datastax.com:6651`
-- `ASTRA_TOKEN`: to get it, you have to click "Show" on that same page.
-Guard this as a secret!
+- `ASTRA_TOKEN`: a very long (about 500 chars) string of characters.
+To view it, click "Show" on that same page.
+Guard your token as a secret!

 Make sure you are in the API shell.
 Make these environment variables available to the shell by typing: